Update: GSK Wants Generic Zofran Lawsuits Dismissed

 Allison Ashley-Koch, a researcher at Duke University, noticed the state’s high anencephaly numbers early, but she says government officials never followed up on her concerns.

-Analyzing birth defect records from across the U.S., Ashley-Koch identified Washington’s cluster of anencephaly 2 years ago.
-But when she contacted the CDC to investigate the matter, the Center seemed uninterested.
-“Basically, they just said, ‘Thank you, but no thank you,’ she told the reporters.
+Analyzing birth defect records from across the U.S., Ashley-Koch says she identified Washington’s cluster of anencephaly 2 years ago.
+But when she contacted the CDC to investigate the matter, the agency seemed uninterested.
+“Basically, they just said, ‘Thank you, but no thank you,’ Ashley-Koch said.

 Less than half of U.S. states have an “active” birth defect surveillance system, which specifically filters medical records for birth defects.
 Washington isn’t one of them.
 Instead, the state’s health department relies on doctors to take the initiative and voluntarily report defects themselves.